 (2) An order is not invalidated by a failure to comply with subsection (1).

+[Section 94 amended by No. 54 of 2012 s.
+42(2).]

 95. Consent orders

-(1) A court may make a child protection prohibition order without being subject to section 90 if the applicant and the reportable offender consent to the making of the order.
+(1) A court may make a child protection order without being subject to section 90 if the applicant and the reportable offender consent to the making of the order.

-(2) A court may make an interim prohibition order without being subject to section 92 if the applicant and the reportable offender consent to the making of the order.
+(2) A court may make an interim protection order without being subject to section 92 if the applicant and the reportable offender consent to the making of the order.

 (3) The court is not required to conduct a hearing before making an order under this section unless the court considers that it is in the interests of justice to conduct the hearing.